-ECCS takes a firm stance against bullying and cyber-bullying and resolves to address this negative behavior as it is detrimental to the well-being of an individual, and it is a major disruption to the learning environment.
-To that end, ECCS reserves the right to hold bullying and cyberbullying as a safety incident.
+ECCS takes a firm stance against bullying and cyber-bullying and resolves to address this negative behavior as it is detrimental to the well-being of individuals and the learning environment for all.
+ECCS reserves the right to recognize bullying and cyberbullying as safety incidents.
+As a cyber school, this policy focuses on cyber-bullying, but all policies apply to in-person, on-site, or physical bullying.

-Bullying is defined as an intentional electronic, written, verbal or physical act, or a series of acts; cyber bullying is when children bully each other through electronic technology.
-Electronic technology includes devices and equipment such as cell phones, computers, tablets, as well as communication tools including social media sites, text messages, chat, and websites.
-Acts of bullying could include:
+Bullying is using electronic communication to bully a person, typically by sending messages of an intimidating or threatening nature.
+Electronic technology includes, but is not limited to, devices and equipment such as cell phones, computers, tablets, and communication tools, including social media sites, text messages, chat, and websites.
+Acts of bullying could include, but are not limited to:

-- Sending mean or inappropriate text messages, chat messages, or emails - Starting or continuing a rumor by email or posted on a social network - Sending or resending (reposting, liking, retweeting, etc.) embarrassing pictures or videos. - Creating fake profiles or websites. - Hacking another student's email along with other school issued programs.
+- Sending mean or inappropriate text messages, chat messages, or emails - Starting or continuing a rumor by email or posted on a social network - Sending or resending (reposting, liking, retweeting, etc.) embarrassing pictures or videos. - Creating fake profiles or websites. - Hacking another student's email along with other school-issued programs.